 Minami Aso Railway

 Minami Aso Railway is a privately owned scenic railway connecting five places in Aso from Takamori to Nakamatsu with an amazing view that will take your breath away.
 Part of the routes of the railway was shut down due to the earthquakes in 2016.
 The train runs hourly and it’s a vintage gas train with open windows that passing through classic scenic spots like the Daiichi Shirakawa Bridge – Japan’s highest span at 60 meters when it opened in 1928.
 The bridge was seriously damaged and repair work is undergoing.

-Daikanbo is in the northeast of the Uchinomaki Onsen area and is on the edge of the outer rim of the Aso caldera.
+In the northeast of the Uchinomaki Onsen area, Daikanbo is on the edge of the outer rim of the Aso caldera.
 The summit, surprisingly, does not usually appear on many Aso travel bucket lists.
 Having said that, it is now officially on my must-see recommendation because it is the highest viewpoint from the North to look down on the entire caldera.